Portable-Network-Archive/Portable-Network-Archive-Specification/compression_algorithms/index.md

 It is important to emphasize that the boundaries between FDAT chunks are arbitrary and can fall anywhere in the ZStandard datastream.
 There is not necessarily any correlation between FDAT chunk boundaries or any other feature of the ZStandard data.
 For example, it is entirely possible for the terminating ZStandard check value to be split across FDAT chunks.

 In the same vein, there is no required correlation between the structure of the file data or FDAT chunk boundaries.
-The complete image data is represented by a single ZStandard datastream that is stored in some number of FDAT chunks; a decoder that assumes any more than this is incorrect.
+The complete entry data is represented by a single ZStandard datastream that is stored in some number of FDAT chunks; a decoder that assumes any more than this is incorrect.
 (Of course, some encoder implementations may emit files in which some of these structures are indeed related.
 But decoders cannot rely on this.)

 PNA also uses ZStandard datastreams in SDAT chunks, where the remainder of the chunk following the compression method byte is a ZStandard datastream as specified above.